 In India, the foodservice industry has evolved from homegrown, standalone, family-run business ventures to international partnerships with various business models.
 Specific to Quick Service Restaurants, the Fast Food Franchise model remains one of the most attractive operating models for international brands foraying into India.

 A Franchise is generally a person or a company that is given the license to run a business under the Franchisor’s brand name, trademarked by the Franchisor.
 The former purchases the Franchise from the latter.
 The Franchise in all circumstances must follow the rules and regulations that are established by the Franchisor, and usually, the Franchise has to pay an ongoing Franchise royalty fee to the franchisor.
 In this article, we will talk about why Franchising is one of the best ways of restaurant business expansion, and the various Fast Food Franchise models available.

 Why You Should Consider Restaurant Franchising

-Restaurant franchising is essentially used for expanding a business and distributing goods and services to meet higher consumer demand.
-It is basically a relationship between the brand owner and the local operator to skilfully extend the already established business.
+Restaurant franchising is essentially used for expanding business and distributing goods and services to meet higher consumer demand.
+It is a relationship between the brand owner and the local operator to skilfully extend the already established business.
 Before commencing operation of the franchise, the franchise makes a required payment or commits to make a required payment to the franchisor or its affiliate.

 Now, fast food and QSR’s are one of the most blooming formats in India.
 International brands, as well as local brands who want to scale across the country, are readily accepting the franchising model.
 Read this article to find out how to open a Franchise Restaurant.